rzghorbani72/Covid19/README.md

-# Covid19 data visualization example Project
+# Covid19 data visualization example project

 this web application helps users to see and follow covid19 data around the world